 What broke my baby?

 How did I fail to protect him?
-Where the fuck was I, who saw him every single day, while whatever this was was going on that it hurt him, broke him and healed without my noticing?
+Where the fuck was I, who saw him every single day, while whatever this was was going on that it hurt him, broke him, and changed him without my noticing?
 What the hell had happened in his young life that ripped his spirit, his innocence to the point it had changed his very walk?
 What else have I missed?
-Can I find out?
+Could I find out?
+Should I find out?

-When he saw his brother and I sitting on the front porch, he broke into this beatific smile (both sons really do have great smiles), and greeted us.
-More perceptive to my moods, than I had been to his, he looks at me a questioningly for a moment.
+When he saw his brother and I sitting on the front porch, he broke into this beatific smile (both of my sons really do have great smiles), and greeted us.
+More perceptive to my moods, than I had been to his, he looks at me at questioningly for a moment.

 “I’m fine baby boy, you okay?”